PaddyThePaddy/cal/readme.md

 # Command line calculator
 A wrapper application of https://github.com/ISibboI/evalexpr with some minor tweaks.
+The evalexpr used in this repository is [forked](https://github.com/PaddyThePaddy/evalexpr) to support bit operators and maximum data type(i128)

 # Execution mode:
 1. Parameter: